solana-developers/solana-cookbook/docs/guides/serialization.md

 ### Usage

-The following pulls it altogether and demonstrates how the program interacts with the `ProgramAccountState` which encapsulates the initialization flag as well as the underlying `BTreeMap` for our key/value pairs.
+The following pulls it all together and demonstrates how the program interacts with the `ProgramAccountState` which encapsulates the initialization flag as well as the underlying `BTreeMap` for our key/value pairs.

-First when we want to initialize a brand new account
+First when we want to initialize a brand new account:

 <CodeGroup>
   <CodeGroupItem title="Rust">